What Is IEC 62304? Compliance Tips For Medical Device Software Developers

 - 8.3: Configuration status accounting.

-IEC 62304 cautions against Software of Unknown Provenance (SOUP).
+The safety standard cautions against Software of Unknown Provenance (SOUP).
 SOUP is third party software.
 It includes open source libraries and operating systems.
 And Part 8 includes a requirement to identify SOUP (for all medical device classes).
 You can use a tool such as Helix QAC to check if the third-party software meets coding guidelines.

 It’s also important to manage change.
 You can use software development tools — including and — to manage changes through the software development lifecycle.
 Helix QAC, for instance, can show differences in coding defects present between different versions of code.